 - Personal, Social and Emotional Development (PSED)

-- Making relationships
+- > Self-Regulation

-- Self-confidence and self-awareness
+- Managing Self

-- > Managing feelings and behaviour
+- Building Relationships

 Crucial for all aspects of life which will give the children the best opportunity for success in all other areas of learning.
 Each child needs a positive sense of him/herself and respect for others as well as independence and self-confidence.